 Emergency Dental Care in Fulham

 Following recent NHS guidance, emergency appointments are now referred to as unscheduled care appointments and are reserved strictly for patients who are in pain or have a condition that may worsen significantly if not treated promptly.
-This includes issues such as swelling, persistent bleeding following an extraction, lost or broken temporary crowns or fillings, dislodged crowns or bridges, or broken dentures.
-If you require urgent care, please contact the practice at 8:00 am to request an unscheduled urgent care appointment.
+This includes issues such as swelling, persistent bleeding following an extraction, If you require urgent care, please contact the practice at 8:00 am to request an unscheduled urgent care appointment.
 These are allocated on the day and you will be seen by the first available dentist, who may not be your usual clinician.

 During your unscheduled urgent care appointment, our priority is to relieve pain, stabilise the condition, and provide any immediate necessary treatment.
 You will then be advised to book a follow-up Dental Health Check appointment with your own dentist, who will assess and plan any further or permanent treatment required.
 For non-urgent concerns outside of your routine recall appointments, an unscheduled non-urgent care appointment can be arranged with your usual dentist at the earliest available time.
 It is worth noting that this appointment will only provide temporary treatment after which a routine Dental Health Check appointment will be required for any necessary permanent treatment.